tobyweston/blog/astro/src/content/blog/2016-08-13-type-classes.md

 ---
-title: 'Type Classes in Scala'
+title: "Type Classes in Scala'"
-pubDate: '2016-08-13'
+pubDate: "2016-08-13'"
 categories: 'scala'
+keywords: "scala, implicit, type class, type-class, neophytes guide'"
+description: "Type-classes provide a way to extend classes without resorting to conventional inheritance."
 series: 'Scala Implicits'
-keywords: 'scala, implicit, type class, type-class, neophytes guide'
-description: 'Type-classes provide a way to extend classes without resorting to conventional inheritance.'
 ---

 Type classes provide [ad-hoc inheritance](http://bit.ly/1kr6C8E#Ad_hoc_polymorphism) which means that we can use them to create polymorphic functions that can be applied to arguments of different types.
 This is a fancy way of saying that we can create common behaviour for classes without resorting to traditional (`extends`) polymorphism.